Mahamayuri Vidyarajni Sutra: Origins and development

-The Mahāmayūrī Vidyārājñī Sūtra is believed to have originated from a shorter core text that combined two distinct Buddhist narratives.
-The first is the story of the monk Svāti (also known as Sāḍḍhi), who is bitten by a venomous snake while collecting firewood. Ānanda, upon finding him in distress, seeks the Buddha's aid.
-In response, the Buddha teaches the Mahāmayūrī dhāraṇī to cure Svāti and dispel the poison.
-The second narrative is a jātaka tale in which the Buddha, in a previous life as the golden Peacock King, uses a protective mantra to safeguard himself and his flock.
-On one occasion, distracted by his peahen consorts, he neglects to recite the mantra and is captured by a hunter.
-He later recalls the dhāraṇī and gains his freedom by reciting it.
+The Mahāmayūrī Vidyārājñī Sūtra developed from an earlier text containing two Buddhist narratives.
+The first concerns the monk Svāti (also known as Sāḍḍhi), who is bitten by a venomous snake while collecting firewood. Ānanda finds him in distress and asks the Buddha for help.
+The Buddha then teaches the Mahāmayūrī dhāraṇī to cure Svāti and counteract the poison.
+The second is a jātaka tale in which the Buddha, in a previous life as the Golden Peacock King, uses a protective mantra to protect himself and his flock.
+On one occasion, he becomes distracted by his peahen consorts and forgets to recite the mantra, allowing a hunter to capture him.
+He later remembers the dhāraṇī and escapes by reciting it.

-The earliest known version of this foundational text is preserved in the 4th-century Bower Manuscript.
-Over time, the sutra was significantly expanded to include more elaborate rituals, an expanded pantheon of protective deities, and a detailed cosmological structure.
-These developments are reflected in later Chinese translations, which show a clear increase in length and complexity.
+The earliest known version of the text is preserved in the 4th-century Bower Manuscript.
+Later versions became longer and incorporated additional rituals, protective deities, and cosmological material.
+These changes can be seen in the later Chinese translations, which vary considerably in length.